hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 When seeking through an image sequence, display the active strips' file name for the current frame, and its playhead (in square brackets).

-Usage: Find it in the VSE header.
+Usage: Find it in the sequencer header.

 EXR Render: Warn when Z not connected